gaultier/blog/advent_of_code_5.md

 ```

 It takes 21 milliseconds.
-Not too bad.
+Not too bad for a garbage collected, functional,
+immutable program.

 Here is a hand-written C version which only does one allocation and removes
 letters in place: